LiamWalshWeb/GuestBlogging/AccessAdvertising/Top-Ten-Web-Topics-2015/README.md

 ## The Future

-These are just soem of the things to watch out for in the coming year and by no means is this a complete list.
+These are just some of the things to watch out for in the coming year and by no means is this a complete list.
 As it has always been in the world of web development and design there are always surprises and sometimes we find solutions in places we never expected.
-There is only one certainty in the world of the web though... the future is bright :D
+There is only one certainty in the world of the web though... the future is bright.